-Bill and Joe go to the East Village to find Bill’s daughter, Melissa (Susan Sarandon in her film debut) and wind up in the middle of a hippie orgy, balling all the hippie chicks while the hippie cats steal their wallets and their stash (which Bill had stolen from the pusher he killed).
+Bill and Joe go to the East Village to find Bill’s daughter, Melissa (Susan Sarandon in her film debut, pictured at right) and wind up in the middle of a hippie orgy, balling all the hippie chicks while the hippie cats steal their wallets and their stash (which Bill had stolen from the pusher he killed).

 When Bill and Joe find out they have been ripped off they beat up the naked hippie chicks, who spill their guts and give the men directions to their commune in the country.

 So Bill and Joe drive to Joe’s house where they pick up a couple of rifles and head on up to the commune.
 Then they kill all the hippies.
 Unfortunately, one of the hippies they kill is Bill’s daughter.